 Existing input technologies (remotes, cameras etc) will be used – and adapted if needed.
 Users in all three countries will be involved in all stages in the project.
 In the beginning they will participate in focus groups where they will try out existing technologies, and discuss what they like, what is difficult, what they would like, etc. Later they will be invited to test preliminary results regularly to direct the course of the project.
 All participation is voluntary.

 The main objective of GameUp is to develop a platform for social and exercise games to reduce physical and motivational barriers of elderly people’s mobility.

 The main contribution of the GameUp products and services is to sustain mobility of senior citizens, prolonging the time they can live autonomously in their preferred home environment and consequently enhance quality of life.

 Examples are games or game-based technology that will help to better the balance and leg strength of the users.
 Social aspects and good feedback will be used as motivation.

-Products and services will include social exergames that, for instance, will help balance and leg strength, and the games will be adaptable to physical limitations that are normal amongst the elderly such as deteriorating sight and hearing, problems with grip, etc… The games will also be adapted to the elderly need to take their time.
+Products and services will include social exergames that for instance will help balance and leg strength, and the games will be adaptable for physical limitations that are normal amongst elderly such as deteriorating sight and hearing, problems with grip, etc. The games will also be adapted to the elderly’s needs of taking the time they need.
 The platform developed will be social so that the users can play together – but maybe not simultaneously.
-The main impacts of the project are new fun tools for the elderly to maintain mobility and stay at home longer, and a new type of useful products for the elderly.
+The main impacts of the project are new fun tools for elderly to maintain mobility to stay at home longer, and a new type of useful products for elderly.